habitat-sh/core-plans/cockroach/README.md

 This plan provides for the installation of [Cockroach Labs](https://www.cockroachlabs.com)' [CockroachDB](https://github.com/cockroachdb/cockroach).
 It currently only replaces the installation step and does not provide any configuration management or supervision.

-To get started, follow the [official getting started guide](https://www.cockroachlabs.com/docs/stable/start-a-local-cluster.html), substituting `hab pkg exec core/cockroach cockroach` in place of the bare `cockroach` command:
+To get started, follow the [official getting started guide](https://www.cockroachlabs.com/docs/stable/start-a-local-cluster.html), substituting `hab pkg exec core/cockroach cockroach` in place of the bare `cockroach` command.

 ## Quick start